Skip to main content

 Written by Investor's Assistant (Sean)

-Updated over a week ago
+Updated over 2 weeks ago

-Invoice Financing (IF) is a product where the sellers (“SME” in this case) assign their future receivables or invoices that they have issued to their customers (“Debtor”) to get immediate cash.
+Invoice Financing (IF) is a product where the sellers (“SME” in this case) assign their current pending receivables or invoices that they have issued to their customers (“Debtor”) to get immediate cash.
 When the debtors pay these invoices, Investors who invested in these notes would receive the full payment and earn a return.

 Tenor is usually 30 - 120 days with bullet repayments of full principal and interests.